makinacorpus/php-goat/README.md

 This was kind of micro-framework, including many features:

  - Command bus logic with a command dispatcher and a command handler locator.
- - Indepdent message broker implementation using PostgreSQL.
+ - Independent message broker implementation using PostgreSQL.
  - A command for reading the message broker queue and send it into the command bus synchronous dispatcher.
  - A name normalization and mapping API (e.g. `\App\Foo\Bar` to `App.Foo.Bar`)